Every Day People....

 Looking for Shells...

-My Sorority sister called!
+My Sorority !

-She needs a sorority painting or drawing to tee off a project.
 I did this sorority painting so long ago, I can't remember when.
 Nevertheless, its time to create something new and exciting, not just for Sigma Gamma Rhos, but for AKs, Delta's and Zetas as well.
 But first, I'm pulling out the blue and gold for the practice run.
 As you can tell, I'm a proud member of Sigma Gamma Rho Sorority, Inc. EE-YIP!

 God Gives Us Grace for the Little Things...